Best Manga Like Solo Leveling

 Table of ContentsShow

-Nano Machine is a martial arts (or murim) manhwa with a distinct twist.
+Nano Machine is a manhwa about martial arts with a unique twist.

 Cheon Yeo-Woon is down in his luck when a mysterious descendant from the future suddenly visits him and inserts a nanomachine in his body.

-Yeo-Woon inherits a system that changes his life and helps him improve rapidly.
+Yeo-Woon receives a system that transforms his life and helps him progress quickly.

 The zero-to-hero theme of a protagonist who gets a fortuitous encounter is very similar to Solo Leveling.
 After a dungeon mishap, Jinwoo also gets his own “system.”